Health insurance in Brazil

 The SUS provides a wide range of services and treatments, including :

 According to the Brazilian Institute of Geography and Statistics, 7 out of 10 Brazilians will depend exclusively on SUS in 2019.
-This means that less than 30% of the Brazilian population is covered by private health insurance, and can only seek treatment in the public sector, with no access to complementary care.
+This means that less than 30% of the Brazilian population is covered by private health insurance and only receives treatment in the public sector, without access to complementary care.

 This free healthcare system has its limits.
-In fact, access to this care is limited, because on the one hand, health staff in public hospitals are overwhelmed by the number of patients.
-On the other hand, the quality of care is very limited and inferior in comparison with private-sector medical facilities.
+Indeed, access to such care remains difficult, as health staff in public hospitals are unable to cope with the sheer volume of patients.
+What’s more, the quality of care remains very limited and inferior when compared with private-sector medical infrastructures.
 In reality, not all Brazilians have access to this free care, as demand is far too high.
-According to DataSUS, in 2014, 707,000 Brazilians died from diseases considered preventable (flu, tuberculosis or intestinal infections).
+According to DataSUS, in 2014, the authorities counted 707,000 Brazilians who died from diseases considered preventable (influenza, tuberculosis or intestinal infections).

 How do I consult a general practitioner or specialist in Brazil?